Neck Clearance and Neck Tension

 Physically determining Neck Tension:

 If you are searching for the utmost in precision, you may want to consider measuring the neck tension.
-To find the actual amount of neck tension, first resize the case neck using the desired busing.
+I do not own a seating gauge so I use this method taught to me by a Hall of Fame shooter.
+First resize the case neck using the desired busing.
 Using a micrometer, measure the middle of the resized portion of the case neck.

 Next, using the same case, seat a bullet and measure the over-bullet diameter.
 Subtract the resized case neck dimension from the over-bullet measurement to obtain the actual neck tension.